rothnarge/No-Skiing-Beyond-This-Point/README.md

 I may revist as VDP, MOS and BBC Basic mature on the AGON, maybe with sprites instead of characters.

-See Ma you can write games on the AGON :D
+See Ma,you can write games on the AGON :D